alekhka/DL-from-scratch/README.md

 # DL-from-scratch
-Implementation of some Deep Learning models in pure Python and Numpy.
+Implementation of some Deep Learning models in just Python and Numpy.